Loycifer/resRand.js/README.md

 ---
 #####Variable [[?]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/var)
   A variable is a named container that holds any type of value or object.
-Variables are declared using the keyword var.
-It is important to remember that variable names are case-sensitive; myVar is not the same as MyVar.
+Variables are declared using the keyword `var`.
+It is important to remember that variable names are case-sensitive; `myVar` is not the same as `MyVar`.
 Variable names are conventionally type in camelCase, but this is not a requirement of the language.
 A variable declared inside a function is locally scoped; this means the variable will only be available from with the function.
 ```javascript
 var myNumber = 2 + 3;
 var ten = 10;